Environment

 Environmental risk management

-Each manufacturing facility in the Group carries out environmental activities based on ISO 14001 standard and using the PDCA cycle under the leadership of top management.
-The Group also works to reduce the environmental footprint of the entire facility by reducing and controlling environmental pollutant emissions into the water and air, by designing processes to minimize waste generation and properly managing the wastes that are generated, by securing the necessary number of personnel tasked with reducing these environmental risks, and by properly managing the relevant facilities.
-As one of the measures, the Group establishes Global Environmental Standards which state minimum requirements for facilities to minimize environmental impacts.
+Each of the Group’s manufacturing facilities carries out environmental activities based on the ISO 14001 standard using the PDCA cycle under the leadership of senior management.
+The Group also works to reduce the environmental footprint of each facility by reducing and controlling pollutant emissions into the water and air.
+This is achieved by designing processes to minimize waste generation, and properly managing the waste that is generated.
+To do so, it secures the necessary number of personnel tasked with reducing these environmental risks and properly managing the relevant facilities.
+As one of the measures, the Group has established Global Environmental Standards which are the necessary requirements for facilities to minimize environmental impacts.

-In addition, the Group prepared an emergency response procedure based on ISO 14001 standard and conducts scheduled drills to verify its effectiveness.
-It reviews this procedure to make sure that plant production can be stopped and restarted without causing environmental problems in the event of disasters such as a major earthquake.
+In addition, the Group has prepared emergency response procedures based on the ISO 14001 standard and conducts scheduled drills to verify their effectiveness.
+It regularly reviews these procedures to make sure that plant production can be stopped and restarted without causing environmental problems in the event of disasters, such as a major earthquake.

-The Group established a Global Environmental Standard for EMS which stipulates the minimum EMS elements that should be followed to achieve the intended outcome.
+The Group has established a Global Environmental Standard for EMS that stipulates the minimum EMS elements that should be followed to achieve the intended outcome.
 The Group will apply this standard to all Bridgestone Group sites that have not obtained ISO 14001 certification.

 Environmental risks Main risk reduction initiatives

-Odors Efforts to reduce the odor of rubber, which is the Group's major raw material, include targeting both the source and the outlet: selecting raw materials with the use of highly sensitive odor component analysis, optimizing the manufacturing process, developing deodorizing technology and installing deodorizing devices at outlets.
-Also, carry out odor reduction initiatives such as conducting environmental impact assessment using odor diffusion simulation technology and optimizing emission conditions.
-For reducing odors other than rubber, such as solvent odors, other deodorizing technologies (e.g. catalytic combustion) with high odor removal efficiency are promoted to install.
+Odors Efforts to reduce the odor of rubber, the Group’s major raw material, include targeting both the source and the outlet: selecting raw materials based on the use of highly sensitive odor component analysis, optimizing the manufacturing process, developing deodorizing technology and installing deodorizing devices at outlets (e.g., non-thermal plasma technology).
+Also, it carries out odor reduction initiatives such as conducting environmental impact assessment using odor diffusion simulation technology and optimizing emission conditions.
+For reducing odors other than rubber, such as solvent odors, the installation of other deodorizing technologies (e.g. catalytic combustion) with high odor removal efficiency is promoted.

-Wastewater Established a Global Environmental Standard for Wastewater to apply to all production sites.
-In order to comply with wastewater regulations and to prevent any spills being discharged externally, it requires pollution reduction efforts at the source, installation of measures to contain any spills at the source, installation of capable wastewater treatment system, or installation of monitoring and shut-off system.
+Wastewater Established a Global Environmental Standard for wastewater to apply to all production sites.
+In order to comply with wastewater regulations and to prevent any spills being discharged externally, the standard requires pollution reduction efforts at the source, installation of equipment to contain any spills at the source, installation of an effective wastewater treatment system, and the installation of a monitoring and shut-off system.

-Noise Measure noise generated in the production process and within the plant boundaries and carry out noise reduction measures through dialogues with the local community, including properly operating facilities, lowering noise and installing soundproof walls.
+Noise Measure noise generated in the production process and within plant boundaries and carry out noise reduction measures in consultation with local communities.
+Measures include properly operating facilities, lowering noise and installing soundproof walls.

-Soil and groundwater pollution Work to ensure proper management of chemical substances at all business sites and to prevent spillage at storage facilities, and regularly conduct emergency drills.
-Before conducting large-scale land modifications or purchases, perform studies to comply with national and local laws and regulations of each country and region.
+Soil and groundwater pollution Work to ensure proper management of chemical substances at all business sites and spillage prevention at storage facilities, and regularly conduct emergency drills.
+Before conducting large-scale land modifications or purchases, perform studies to comply with regional, national and local laws and regulations.

-If pollution is identified by the study, promptly report to the government and take necessary measures.
+If pollution is identified by these studies, promptly report to the government (as required) and take necessary measures.

-Waste Established a Global Environmental Standard for Waste Management Environmental Operation Requirement and deploying to apply to all Bridgestone operations excluding office locations.
-In order to comply with waste regulations and to prevent any spills being discharged externally, it requires proper management of waste (hazardous waste / non-hazardous waste) from the point of generation through final disposition.
-The Requirements include identification and characterization/classification of each waste, compliance obligations determination, waste accumulation and storage area management, vetting waste management facilities, emergency actions, training, and recordkeeping.
+Waste Established a Global Environmental Standard for waste management environmental operation requirements.
+It is to be applied to all Bridgestone operations, excluding office locations.
+In order to comply with waste regulations and to prevent any spills being discharged externally, the standard requires proper management of waste (hazardous waste/non-hazardous waste) from the point of generation through to final disposition.
+The requirements include identification and characterization/classification of all waste, determination of compliance obligations, management of waste accumulation and storage areas, vetting of waste management facilities, emergency actions, training, and record keeping.

 Environmental responsibility throughout the supply chain

-Working together with suppliers, the Group developed the Global Sustainable Procurement Policy to promote environmentally responsible business throughout the supply chain.
+Working together with suppliers, the Group developed its Global Sustainable Procurement Policy to promote environmentally responsible business throughout the supply chain.

-The Group is monitoring and rating the environmental and social performance and governance (ESG) of the suppliers using third-party assessments as a tool to encourage suppliers to enhance their ESG commitment.
-The ESG issues, which is assessed and linked to the Sustainable Procurement Policy, include environmental aspects such as energy consumption, water, biodiversity, pollution, and waste.
-The Group holds sustainable procurement seminars and provides on-site support based on the assessment results and are working together with suppliers in their environmental activities.
+The Group is monitoring and rating the environmental and social performance and governance (ESG) of its suppliers using third-party assessments as a tool to encourage suppliers to enhance their ESG commitment.
+The ESG issues, which are assessed and linked to the Sustainable Procurement Policy, include environmental aspects such as energy consumption, water, biodiversity, pollution and waste.
+The Group holds sustainable procurement seminars and provides on-site support based on the assessment results and is working together with suppliers in their environmental activities.

-Bridgestone is an engaged member of the Japan Business Initiative for Biodiversity to promote environmental conservation.
-As a member of the working group consisting of various businesses, the Company is involved in researching effective ways to implement business-led policy measures to conserve biodiversity by reducing impacts of the supply chain and to visualize environmental impacts.
+Bridgestone is an active member of the Japan Business Initiative for Biodiversity, which promotes environmental conservation.
+As a member of its working group (consisting of various businesses), the Company is involved in researching effective ways to implement business-led policy measures to conserve biodiversity by reducing the impacts of the supply chain, and to visualize environmental impacts.

 For more information on the Group’s commitment to sustainable supply chain procurement, see “Procurement.”

 Prior to purchasing major components from suppliers, the Group conducts an environmental management review of suppliers based on its outsourcing authorization system.
-In this review, the Group examines the suppliers’ overall environmental management and programs.
+In this review, the Group examines suppliers’ overall environmental management and programs.
 In addition to checking suppliers’ management systems for chemical products, the Group also checks their systems for managing air, water, noise, vibration, odor and industrial waste.
-If any item requiring improvement is identified, it notifies the supplier of the issue and ask them to make the needed improvements.
-Additionally, prior to purchasing new production equipment, the Group requests suppliers to include in the quotation information on the use of any hazardous substances in the equipment.
+If any item requiring improvement is identified, it notifies the supplier of the issue and asks them to make the needed improvements.
+Additionally, prior to purchasing new production equipment, the Group requests suppliers to include information on the use of any hazardous substances in the equipment in their quotation.

-Read more on the Group's Global Sustainable Procurement Policy
+Read more about the Group’s Global Sustainable Procurement Policy

 Relevant Information